President wants to reinstate $300 monthly payments to families with children, but there will probably be opposition to the idea.

 Biden suggests bringing back the Child Tax Credit, which was initially approved as part of the American Rescue Plan and was credited by the White House with halving child poverty to its lowest point ever.

 According to the White House, President Biden has long believed that the economy should grow from the bottom up and middle out, rather than from the top down.
-So, despite significant challenges, that economic strategy has resulted in historic progress for the American people over the last two years.
+Despite challenges, the economic strategy has led to historic progress for the American people in the last two years.

-The maximum annual credit available to eligible families paid per child under the age of six would rise from $2,000 to $3,600.
-The credit for children aged 6 and up would be increased to $3,000.
+The maximum annual credit available to eligible families paid per child under the age of six would rise from $2,000to$3,600.
+The credit for children aged 6 and up will increase to $3,000.

-In his Build Back Better legislation, Biden sought to make the credit permanent; however, the legislation was doomed by opposition from Senate Republicans and Democrat Joe Manchin.
-The credit was extended until December 20, 2021.
+Biden’s attempt to make credit permanent in the Build Back Better legislation faced opposition from Senate Republicans and Joe Manchin.
+The extension of the credit lasted until December 20, 2021.